zeeshanmcp12/kubernetes/nodes.md

   - It must be run in a separate terminal window to keep the tunnel open.
   - Above is very important when:
     - minikube is running under wsl

+### How to verify the access to k8s cluster
+- Execute this command and see the output, if no errors then we can interect with cluster whether it is managed or local cluster (minikube, kube-adm etc)